Print

 6. To make choux pastry, preheat the oven to 355°F (180°C).
 Line two baking trays with parchment.

-8. Transfer the choux pastry dough into a piping bag with a plain tip - Ateco plain pastry tip 809.
+8. Transfer the choux pastry dough into a piping bag fitted with a plain tip (Ateco plain pastry tip 809).
 Hold the pastry bag vertically and apply pressure to pipe the puff.
-Once the size of the puffs has been reached, release the pressure on the piping bag and make a circular motion to cut the dough.
-Continue the same piping technique to pipe the remaining chou apart.
+Once the puffs have reached the desired size, release the pressure on the piping bag and make circular motions to cut the dough.
+Continue the same piping technique to pipe the remaining choux apart.

-9. Take the craquelin cut-outs from the freezer and place them on top of each choux, slightly pressing to stick.
+9. Take the craquelin cut-outs from the freezer and place them on top of each choux, pressing them slightly to stick.
 Bake the choux pastry for 35-40 minutes, one tray at a time.
 Let the baked choux cool on a wire rack.

 10. To make choux pastry filling, follow the French pastry cream recipe.